iains/gcj/gcc/doc/gccint/source-tree-structure-and-build-system/top-level-source-directory.rst

   Scripts used by the ``gccadmin`` account on ``gcc.gnu.org``.

 :samp:`zlib`
-  The ``zlib`` compression library, used for compressing and uncompressing GCC's intermediate language in LTO object files.
+  The ``zlib`` compression library, used by the Java front end, as part of the Java runtime library, and for compressing and uncompressing GCC's intermediate language in LTO object files.

 The build system in the top level directory, including how recursion into subdirectories works and how building runtime libraries for